Hot Wire CNC flying wing build details

 New Hot Wire CNC Flying Wing

-This is the rebuilt wing I’ve used white foam and 3 carbon rods and then its been covered in brown paper and solar film.
+This is the rebuilt wing I’ve used white foam and 3 carbon rods and then it’s been covered in brown paper and solar film.
 Weight was 405 grams without battery and with a 3S 2200 mAh 608 grams.
 The videos below show the search, recovery rebuild and Maiden flight.

 • Part 1 Crash, Search and Recovery, Foam cores made on Hot Wire CNC